 SUMMARY

 Sea surface temperature (SST) is a fundamental quantity to understand weather and climate dynamics.
 Modern ocean observing systems monitor SST using multiple platforms and instruments – including satellite-borne sensors.
 However, the interpretation of estimated trends and anomalies or the integration or assimilation of observations from multiple sources into ocean/atmosphere numerical models requires that we understand the retrieval error and uncertainty of SSTs from each instrument or measurement system.
 This poster investigates the errors in SST observations from three different sources: two infrared radiometers (MODIS-Aqua and VIIRS-Suomi NPP) and in situ sensors (drifting and moored buoys).
-We use the triple collocation (TC) error estimation technique to assess the relative quality of SST retrievals derived from each source.
+We start with the triple collocation (TC) error estimation technique to assess the relative quality of SST retrievals derived from each source.
+However, a fundamental assumption of the TC method is that errors between sources must be independent.
+Because the two satellite SST retrievals have similar characteristics, this assumption is probably not valid and, as expected, TC estimation of errors gave counter-intuitive results.
+We use simulated data with known errors to explore the implications of correlated errors on TC estimates of variability from the different SST sources.
+We find that in the simulated dataset TC estimated SDs (TC-SDs) were only correct when correlation among all sources was zero and a higher correlation between satellite errors (buoy errors were always independent) led to increasingly overestimated TC-SDs for buoys and underestimated TC-SDs for satellite SSTs.
+Given an estimate for the correlation between errors in MODIS and VIIRS SSTs, we use the proportion of over/underestimation in TC-SDs for that level of correlation discovered from the simulated dataset to correct the counter-intuitive MODIS, VIIRS, and in-situ TC-SDs.

 TC estimation of errors gave counter-intutitive results.
 These are probably tied to the correlation between VIIRS and AQUA errors.
 Because the two satellite SST retrievals have similar characteristics, the assumption of independence of errors required by TC is probably not valid.
 We use simulated data with known errors to explore the implications of correlated errors on TC estimates of variability from the different SST sources.
 We find that the TC method produces correct estimates of variability for each source only when the correlation among errors is zero for all sources.
 The higher the correlation between satellite errors (buoy errors are always independent), the triple collocation SDs for buoys are increasingly overestimated.
 Conversely, the higher correlation results in increasingly underestimated errors for satellite SSTs.
 We use the trends discovered between correlation and TC estimated SDs (TC-SDs) in the simulated dataset to correct for the effect of correlation on the counter-intuitive VIIRS, MODIS, and in-situ TC-SDs.